ksylvan/Zoom_OPM/README.md

 1. Ensure that the Zoom application is running and that you're in a Zoom meeting.

 2. Start the backend server.
+First, follow the instructions in the [Backend README][backend-docs].

    ```bash
    ./zoom-manage server start